fernandezfran/exma/docs/source/tutorial.rst

     frames = 201
     ssize = np.full(3, 7.46901)

 ``np.full()`` will give us an array of three components with the same value, *i.e.* the box is cubic.
-Then, we use ``exma.reader.xyz`` to open the ``.xyz`` file located in 'exma/docs/source/_static/lj-fcc.xyz' and we start with ``exma.rdf.monoatomic`` declaring the number of particles of the system, the box size and the number of bins that will be considered in the histogram.
+Then, we use ``exma.reader.xyz`` to open the ``.xyz`` file located in 'exma/docs/source/_static/lj-fcc.xyz' and we start with ``exma.rdf.gofr.monoatomic`` declaring the number of particles of the system, the box size and the number of bins that will be considered in the histogram.

 .. code-block:: python

     solid = exma.reader.xyz("../_static/lj-fcc.xyz")
-    srdf = exma.rdf.monoatomic(N, ssize, 75)
+    srdf = exma.rdf.gofr.monoatomic(N, ssize, 75)

 Now we can iterate along the frames that we have in our trajectory file, reading each frame with ``solid.read_frame()`` (solid is the object that we had created) and accumulated the information of the RDF using ``srdf.accumulate(sx)`` (srdf  is the object that we had created and sx are the positions of the atoms).